 Recycling startups account for more than one-third of food waste industry disruptors and incumbents.
 The majority of these companies focus on recycling food waste into edible food and beverages.
-Despite having attracted the least amount of funding, these players are at either the early or growth stages of product development and customer acquisition.
+Despite having attracted the least amount of funding, these players are at either the go-to-market or expansion stages of product development and customer acquisition.

 Businesses focusing on redistributing surplus food via online platforms represent 33% of the industry’s disruptors and incumbents with several such as Misfits Market and Hungry Harvest reaching relatively high levels of brand awareness.